Chemotherapy for melanoma

 - Loss of fertility

 The links above take you to information about coping with the side effects.
-You can also look at our section on chemotherapy side effects for general information.
+For general information, you can also look at our section on chemotherapy side effects.
 You can ask your doctor or nurse which of these side effects are most common with the chemotherapy drugs you will have.
 Or you can look at our general cancer organisations list for other sources of information about chemotherapy.

 If you are having several different drugs, you may find the side effects difficult to cope with.
 But there is quite a bit that can be done to help.
 And most side effects only last for the few days that you actually have the drugs.
 Tell your doctor, nurse or pharmacist about any side effects as soon as they develop.
 They can then help you as much as possible.